agoga/nreshk/readme.txt

             > LabSpectra\ #the reference spectra folder which will be loaded in for cross correlation
        >output\ #created by the pipeline to show time series information on each star and nightly observation's debug info

+Star directories should contain sub-directories for each observation, maintaining the directory name contained within the .tar.gz files obtained from the LCO archive.

-All spectra and flat files should be in .fits format
+All spectra and flat files should be in .fits format; not the compressed .fits.fz format that comes from the LCO archive.
+Use `funpack` to decompress the files.

+At this time, stellar effective temperatures are hard-coded into a dictionary named `tEffLookup` in the helpers.py module.
+If you are running the pipeline on a star not listed in that dictionary, it must be added first.
+(A better configuration method will be implemented in a future version.)